jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 In the 1970's the transistor, internet, computer monitors, and other digital technology, started to leave labs and research centres and make their way into products.
 Finally, after centuries of primitive tools, society had ones cheap enough to mass produce, yet powerful enough to change our way of life.
 Of course, that's when Darth Blockbuster appeared and went to work defending his way of life.

 Some examples.
 In the 1970's AT&T defended their telephone monopoly by successfully lobbying government to ban Americans from using internet modems.
 In 1984, the entertainment industry defended broadcast television by, unsuccessfuly, suing home video cassette recorders.
 In 2001, the music industry defended music compact discs by successfully suing digital songs.
-Throughout society the antagonists found ways to prevent the possibilities digital tools offered society to technologically evolve.
+Throughout society the antagonists found ways to keep digital tools from the hands of the people.

 The antagonists even resisted help.
 As Napster was introducing digital songs to America, and being sued for it, Steve Jobs wanted to improve digital songs with iTunes.
 Music executives had already tried and failed horribly to make their own platform.
-With no options, and despite the supposed crisis of Napster, Jobs said he'd "never spent so much of my time trying to convince people [music exceutives] to do the right thing for themselves".
+Despite the supposed crisis of Napster, Jobs said he'd "never spent so much of my time trying to convince people [music exceutives] to do the right thing for themselves".

 The problem wasn't Napster.
 It was Darth Blockbuster.
 He didn't know anything about new technology.
 New tools questioned why he was still the leader.
-So he resisted change, even from Steve Jobs while hiding behind the rules.
+So he resisted change even from Steve Jobs.
+He masked his selfishness by citing the rules.
 From Galileo to Washington, Tesla to Jobs, the battle between antagonits, protagoinsts, and extras has always been the same.
 Let's learn how this story looks in a little more detail.

 ## How New Tools Start the Fight

-Technological evolution is like its biological cousin.
-There are adaptations of existing lifeforms and totally new lifeforms.
+In biological evolution there are adaptations of existing lifeforms and new lifeforms.
 In Techvolution this the difference between a new technology and a new tool.

-Upgrading a technology is an iterative change, like going from Sedan's to SUV's, VHS to DVD's, tube televisons's to LCD's.
+Upgrading a technology is an iterative change; like going from Sedan's to SUV's, VHS to DVD's, tube televisons's to LCD's.
 Each is different technologically, but they do the same job, so no new majic is needed to attract users.
 As a result no political battles are started.

-But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, a genius comes along and unlock a new tool like smartphones.
-And this is does require majic and is thus a big deal.
+But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, a genius unlocks a new tool like smartphones.
+And this requires new majic and is thus a big deal.

 ![New Tool Creation](/img\prologue\techvolution-new-tool-creation-pc.png)